Somebody Up There Likes Me (1956 film)

-Somebody Up There Likes Me is a 1956 American drama film directed by Robert Wise and starring Paul Newman and Pier Angeli, based on the life of middleweight boxing legend Rocky Graziano.
-The supporting cast features Everett Sloane, Eileen Heckart, Harold J. Stone, and Sal Mineo.
+Somebody Up There Likes Me is a 1956 American biographical sports drama film directed by Robert Wise, adapted by Ernest Lehman from the 1955 autobiography of middleweight boxing legend Rocky Graziano.
+It stars Paul Newman as Graziano, along with Pier Angeli, Everett Sloane, Eileen Heckart, Harold J. Stone, and Sal Mineo.

-The film was nominated for three Academy Awards, and won two: Best Cinematography (Black and White) (Joseph Ruttenberg) and Best Art Direction (Black and White) (Cedric Gibbons, Malcolm Brown, Edwin B. Willis, F. Keogh Gleason).
-It lost its nomination for Best Film Editing to Around the World in 80 Days.
+The film was released by MGM on July 3, 1956.
+It received positive reviews from critics and was a commercial success.
+At the 29th Academy Awards, the film won Oscars for Best Cinematography (Black and White) and Best Art Direction (Black and White).

 Plot

 Rocky Graziano has a difficult childhood and is beaten by his father.
 He joins a street gang, and undergoes a long history of criminal activities.
 He is sent to prison, where he is rebellious to all authority figures.
 After his release, he is drafted by the U.S. Army, but runs away.
 Needing money, he becomes a boxer, and finds that he has natural talent and wins six fights in a row before the Army finds him and dishonorably discharges him.
 He serves a year in a United States Disciplinary Barracks, and resumes his career as a boxer as a result.

 While working his way to the title, he is introduced to his sister's friend Norma, whom he falls in love with and later marries.
 Starting a new, clean life, he rises to the top, but loses a title fight with Tony Zale.
 A person he knew in prison finds him and blackmails him into throwing a fight over his dishonorable discharge.
 Rocky fakes an injury and avoids the fight altogether.
 When he is interrogated by the district attorney, he refuses to name the blackmailer and has his license suspended.
 His manager gets him a fight in Chicago to fight Zale, the middleweight champion, once more.
 Rocky wins the fight.